stripe/stripe-dotnet/README.md

 ## Development

+.NET 8 is required to build and test Stripe.net SDK, you can install it from [get.dot.net](https://get.dot.net/).

 The test suite depends on [stripe-mock][stripe-mock], so make sure to fetch and run it from a background terminal
 ([stripe-mock's README][stripe-mock-usage] also contains instructions for